 Best Carrot Cake Recipe

 Did you know that every day is a National Day for something?
 From World Ukulele day to International Dot Day (which happens to fall on my birthday and explains a lot) there’s a special day to cover most “weird, wonderful and silly goings on” around the planet according to the team at daysoftheyear.com.
 I’m not sure who thought up National Carrot Cake day or how the 3rd February became its special day, but I’d like to heartily thank that person.
+Added to that, the 4th April is International Carrot Day, as if we needed two more excuses to bake a cake, look no further.
 To celebrate a day dedicated to vegetable cakes, I’m sharing my favourite carrot cake recipe with you below.

 Great British Bake Off